shashankd95/Projects/README.md

-# Projects
+# All my projects and related research
-All my research-related and personal projects
+My repository primarily contains my experience in using varying hardware for astronomical observations and with the software aspect for data analysis.
+In addition, it includes my experience in Qiskit Algorithm programming and Machine Learning experience